Oceola, Ohio

 Oceola is a census-designated place (CDP) in central Tod Township, Crawford County, Ohio, United States.
-As of the 2010 census its population was 190.
+As of the 2020 United States census its population was 156.
 It has a post office with the ZIP code 44860.
 It is located along the road that was U.S. Route 30 until being upgraded to a freeway.

 History

 Oceola was laid out in 1842.
 The community was named for Osceola, the leader of the Seminole in Florida.
 A post office called Oceola has been in operation since 1840.